fboender/scriptform/README.md

 You can paste the generated password into the password field.
 For more information, see the User Manual.

+## Documentation

+The [User Manual](doc/MANUAL.md) is the main source for all your documentation
+needs:

+* Read the [tutorial](doc/MANUAL.md#tutorial) to quickly get aquinted with Scriptform.
+* Read about [form configurations](doc/MANUAL.md#form_config) to learn all the configuration options for Scriptform and your forms.
+* The [field types](doc/MANUAL.md#field_types) chapter lists all the possible fields and which options they take.

 ## Security

 ScriptForm is only as secure as you write your scripts.
 Although form values